catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

     - Dv4B = array of photometry response dls 405nm
     - Fi1d = 4xN array of demodulated commanded voltages: dms 465nm, dms 405nm, dls 465nm, dls 405nm
     - Fi1r = 2xN array of modulated commanded voltages: dms and dls
+- Folders are named 'Photo_<subject_id>-YYMMDD-HHMMSS' --> match with same day behavior session
+- some folders have subject_id with multiple session folders for each subject
 - Questions for Lerner Lab:
     - The TTL for 'unrewarded right nose pokes' (RNnR), corresponds to the nose pokes variable in medpc, which supposedly records *all* nosepokes.
 Which is correct?
+    - Mistaken session 88.239?

 ## Optogenetics
 TODO